Skip to main content Skip to main navigation Skip to footer content

 1. A completed Satisfactory Academic Progress Appeal on your Student Forms Portal

-• What steps have you taken to ensure you will make Satisfactory Academic Progress in the future?
+• What specific steps have you taken to ensure that you can meet SAP standards and make progress toward your degree in future semesters?

 3. Written documentation or evidence that supports the reason(s) given in your statement:

-4. For Maximum Unit SAP Appeals and/or 2nd SAP Appeals, a copy of your graduation plan or graduation evaluation, signed by your academic advisor on department letterhead.
+4. For Maximum Unit SAP Appeals, a copy of your graduation plan signed by your academic advisor on department letterhead.

-• If the SAP appeal is approved, student is eligible for financial aid.
-Financial aid awards will depend on availability of funding.
+• If the SAP appeal is approved, the student is eligible for financial aid.
+Financial aid awards will depend on the availability of funding.

 • If the SAP appeal is submitted AFTER the deadline, processing may not be possible.